 Our work on the Indian Ocean region and South Asia has focused on navy-to-navy relations, security cooperation, crisis response operations, water security, and maritime legal disputes.
 Increasing areas of focus for CNA analysts include allied and partner interests in the Indian Ocean and non-traditional security issues such as illegal fishing and human trafficking.

-Indian Ocean & South Asia Security reports
+Indian Ocean and South Asia Security reports

 - Bangladesh v.
 India: A Positive Step Forward in Public Order of the Seas, 2017.